FlavorfulGecko5/EntityAtlan/README.md

 Atlan Resource Extractor contains the deserializer, and Atlan Mod Packager contains the reserializer.
 Together they represent Atlan Modding Tools' crowning achievement: a reflection code generator for idTech RTTI.

+## Compiling

+Want to clone the repository and compile these tools yourself?
+Here's a guide to get you started.
+Visual Studio is required.

+The generated reflection code files are excluded from the repository.
+To build the Deserializer and Reserializer, you must first run the `reflector` project.
+1. Download the latest idLib JSON + header from the [Releases Page](https://github.com/FlavorfulGecko5/EntityAtlan/releases/tag/Extractor)
+2. Extract the zip file's contents into the `reflector` folder
+3. Run the `reflector` project.
+4. The following files will be created once the reflector finishes running:
+   * `deserializer/src/deserialgenerated.[h/cpp]`
+   * `reserializer/src/reserialgenerated.[h/cpp]`
+5. Ensure these files are included in the solution
+6. The Deserializer, Reserializer, and every project dependent on them will now successfully compile.

+Note: The `reflector` project is intended to only run with Debug build configurations, never as a Release build.

 ## Credits
 * FlavorfulGecko5 - Author of the Atlan Modding Tools
 * Proteh - Author of [DarkAgesPatcher](https://github.com/dcealopez/DarkAgesPatcher) and DarkAgesModManager, which both ship with Atlan Mod Loader